samgriesemer/vim-roam/README.md

 Note: this plugin does not intend to replace an outer wiki management plugin such as `wiki.vim`.
 It instead aims to complement these plugins by adding a richer backlink ecosystem and additional search rules, among other things.
+As of right now, this plugin requires `wiki.vim` (although at some point this dependency may be be removed).

+Note$^2$: while this plugin is part of my primary Vim setup (and runs smoothly on my system), it is still in early development and may not work perfectly for you.
+You may or may not experience unexpected behavior depending on your filetypes or note syntax.
+The plugin also does not have the level of configuration I would like at this time.
+While large bugs will be fixed as they're uncovered and the option set will mature in the future,

-Note$^2$: there many additional ideas for practices and philosophies on my
+Note$^3$: there many additional ideas for practices and philosophies on my

 ## Table of contents